-The marketable securities are classified as available-for-sale and consist of U.S. treasury securities, commercial paper and corporate notes.
+The marketable securities are classified as available-for-sale and consist of U.S. treasury securities and corporate notes.
 The fair value measurement data for marketable securities is obtained from independent pricing services.
 The Company validates the prices provided by the third-party pricing services by understanding the valuation methods and data sources used and analyzing the pricing data in certain instances.

+The Company had no marketable securities at June 30, 2021.
 The following table summarizes the marketable securities (in thousands):